danjwilko/Secure_notes/readme.md

 - Full REST API via Django REST Framework
 - JWT authentication with refresh token rotation and blacklisting
-- Owner-scoped queryset filtering on all endpoints
+- Owner scoped queryset filtering on all endpoints
 - Pagination and partial update (PATCH) support
 - OpenAPI schema generation and interactive Swagger documentation

 ### Security

-- Field-level encryption at rest using Fernet (note content encrypted in the database)
+- Field level encryption at rest using Fernet (note content encrypted in the database)
 - Encryption key material derived from `SECRET_KEY` and `SALT_KEY`
-- User-scoped queryset filtering — users can only access their own notes
+- User scoped queryset filtering (users can only access their own notes)
-- Owner automatically assigned on creation — not trusted from client input
+- Owner automatically assigned on creation (not trusted from client input)
 - JWT access tokens short-lived (5 minutes); refresh tokens rotate on use and are blacklisted after rotation
 - API throttling on authentication and general endpoints
 - Markdown sanitisation via Bleach to reduce XSS risk from user content